External Reviews

 • The five required external referees are expected to provide an independent judgment of the candidate and should not have a vested interest in the success or failure of the candidate.
 Mentors, advisors, collaborators, co-authors, and family members are ineligible.

 • Beyond the required five external referees, it might be valuable to request additional external evaluations from collaborators, particularly for candidates engaged in Interdisciplinary/Multidisciplinary (I/M) work.
 In these instances, collaborators should be asked to document the extent and nature of the candidate’s individual contributions to the collaborative work, rather than to evaluate the quality and importance of a shared work.
 The relationship to the candidate and their work must be clearly articulated.
-No more than two of these letters should be requested.

 • LAUs should determine an a priori defined list of individuals who would best serve as external referees and send formal requests to their top choices.
 If someone declines or ignores the request, then that should be noted and another on the list should be approached.
 The goal is to make every effort to ensure that the group of external referees, as a whole, can evaluate the totality of the candidate’s professional accomplishments.